 Sangoku Daiichisan Arakura Fuji Sengen Shrine, shrine in Fujiyoshida, Yamanashi

-Sangoku Daiichisan Arakura Fuji Sengen Shrine is a historic sanctuary on a hillside in Fujiyoshida dedicated to the goddess of Mount Fuji.
-The grounds feature traditional red buildings, well-kept gardens, and more than 300 cherry trees, while a distinctive five-story red Chureito Pagoda memorial rises prominently on the slope.
+Sangoku Daiichisan Arakura Fuji Sengen Shrine is a Shinto shrine on a wooded hillside in Fujiyoshida, dedicated to the goddess of Mount Fuji.
+The grounds hold traditional red buildings and gardens, and higher up the slope stands the five-story red Chureito Pagoda, reached by a long staircase of stone steps.

-The shrine was founded over a thousand years ago to honor Mount Fuji and received an imperial messenger after the mountain's eruption in 807 who performed a ritual.
-Later during the period of warring states, a Takeda clan leader prayed here for victory and donated a sword in gratitude.
+The shrine was founded over a thousand years ago to honor Mount Fuji and received an imperial messenger after the mountain's eruption in 807, who performed a ritual there.
+Later, a leader of the Takeda clan prayed here for victory during the warring states period and donated a sword in gratitude.

 The community of curious travelers